Niftory Docs

 };

-Follow the sample app's structure for an example on how to invoke the transfer mutation, or read further on how to invoke.
+Follow the sample app's structure for an example on how to invoke the transfer mutation, or read further on how to invoke Niftory APIs in your backend.